AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 # Adobe Analytics

+Adobe Analytics is an industry-leading solution that empowers you to understand your customers as people and steer your business with customer intelligence.

 In this lesson, you will implement the Adobe Analytics extension and create rules to send data to Adobe Analytics.

-The Adobe Analytics extension supports client-side Analytics implementations using AppMeasurement.js.
+## Learning Objectives

+At the end of this lesson, you will be able to:

+1. Set variables at a global level in the Analytics extension
+1. Add the page view beacon (s.t()) globally to the site
+1. Add additional variables under specific conditions in the page view beacon using rules
+1. Track clicks and other events (s.tl())
+1. Add Analytics plugins

-There are many things that could be implemented for Analytics in Launch, but this lesson will be limited to the implementation of the following items:
+There are many things that could be implemented for Analytics in Launch.
+This lesson is not exhaustive, but should give you a solid overview of the main techniques you will need for implementing in your own site.

-1. Setting `pageName` at a global level in the Analytics extension
-1. When Product Detail Pages are viewed, set an `eVar` and an `event`
-1. Tracking clicks on navigation links, populating an `eVar`, `prop`, and `event`
-1. Implementing a plug-in to help track marketing campaigns, and keep them from falsely duplicating `click-throughs`

 ## Prerequisites

-As noted in the Adobe Target section, to complete the lessons in this section, you should have already completed the lessons in [Configure Launch](launch.md) and [Add the ID Service](id-service.md).
-Implementing Analytics does not depend on having Target implemented, but for the purposes of this tutorial, we will assume that you did follow along and implement Target.
+You should have already completed the lessons in [Configure Launch](launch.md) and [Add the ID Service](id-service.md).

 In addition, you will need at least one report suite ID.
 If you don't have a test/dev report suite that you can use for this tutorial, please create one.
 If you are unsure how to do that, see [the documentation](https://marketing.adobe.com/resources/help/en_US/reference/new_report_suite.html).
 Please also have your tracking server readily available.
 You can retrieve this from your current implementation, or talk to your Adobe Consultant or Customer Care representative to help you select one.

 ## Add the Analytics Extension

+The Analytics extension consists of two main parts:

+1. The extension configuration, which manages the core AppMeasurement.js library settings and can set global variables
+1. Rule actions to do the following:
+    1. Set Variables
+    1. Clear Variables
+    1. Send the Analytics Beacon

+**To add the Analytics extension**

 1. Go to **[!UICONTROL Extensions > Catalog]**
 1. Locate the Adobe Analytics extension